-Tourist Attractions and Best Things to do in Bilbao Spain
+Tourist Attractions and Best Places to visit in Bilbao Spain

-Bilbao is not always in the mind of many travelers and is not among glamorous cities of the world nevertheless, what makes Bilbao a traveler’s gem is the haute cuisine and fine arts.
-Bilbao started out as an industrial port town and then put on a tourist map by the Museum of Guggenheim.
-This contemporary art museum attracted visitors from across Europe, which dazzles many with its extensive collection as well as innovative modern architecture.
+Bilbao is not always in the mind of many travelers and is not among the glamorous cities of the world; nevertheless, what makes Bilbao a traveler’s gem is the haute cuisine and fine arts.
+Bilbao started out as an industrial port town and was then put on a tourist map by the Museum of Guggenheim.
+This contemporary art museum attracted visitors from across Europe, which dazzles many with its extensive collection and innovative modern architecture.

-Additionally, the city also has another art museum that rivals the Guggenheim and is known as Bilbao’s Museum of Fine Arts.
+The city also has another art museum that rivals the Guggenheim and is known as Bilbao’s Museum of Fine Arts.
 This museum has an excellent collection of art paintings by some of Europe’s best art masters.
 Many museums in Bilbao are devoted to preserving the Basque culture as well as the region’s seafaring.
-The city also has five Michelin-starred hotels that offers one of the Spanish finest cuisines.
+The city also has five Michelin-starred hotels that offer one of the Spanish finest cuisines.
 Furthermore, two of the restaurants are also located near major tourist spots.

-With this little information about Bilbao, below are exciting things to do in this Basque city.
+With this bit of information about Bilbao, below are exciting things to do in this Basque city.

 15 Things To Do In Bilbao